Classification of Breast Cancer Histopathology Images using a Modified Supervised Contrastive Learning Method: Experiment and Results

 \subsection{Datasets}

 \begin{enumerate} \item BreakHis \cite{7312934}.
 This dataset consists of 7,909 stained microscopic images of breast tumor tissue collected from 82 patients.
 The images are captured at four different magnification factors, namely, $40X$, $100X$, $200X$, and $400X$.
-The dataset consists of two primary breast tumor categories, classified as benign or malignant.
+The dataset consists of two primary breast tumour categories, classified as benign or malignant.
 Specifically, there are 2,480 samples from benign patients and 5,429 from malignant patients.
 The BreakHis dataset is imbalanced, with significantly more samples in the malignant class.
 To mitigate the impact of this issue, a weighted loss function was used during all three training stages. \item BACH \cite{Aresta_2019}.
 This dataset comprises 400 stained microscopic images and 30 whole slide images of breast tumor tissue.
-The microscopic images have been categorized into normal and benign techniques that have been employed in previous studies, such as those cited in \cite{zhu2019breast}in situ carcinoma and invasive carcinoma, with each category containing 100 images.
+The microscopic images have been categorized into normal, benign, in situ carcinoma, and invasive carcinoma, with each category containing 100 images.
 The purpose of employing the BACH dataset was to evaluate the generalization of our backbone, which was trained using the BreakHis dataset.
 As the research objective revolves around the binary classification of breast tumors, a few adjustments were made to the labels in the BACH dataset.
 The normal and benign labels were treated as benign, while the in situ carcinoma and invasive carcinoma labels were considered malignant.
-Previous studies have employed similar techniques, such as those cited in \cite{zhu2019breast} and \cite{patil2019breast}.
+Similar technique have been employed in previous studies, such as those cited in \cite{zhu2019breast}, and \cite{patil2019breast}.

 \end{enumerate}